Japanese Green tea is some of the best tea in the world. It is quite different from Chinese green tea. Here's what you need to know before you buy.

 The tea shrubs are shaded for three weeks before harvesting increasing chlorophyll which increases sweetness.
 There are three grades of matcha: ceremonial, premium, and cooking or culinary.

 Roasted Bancha or Sencha and kukicha twig for a savory nutty flavor.

-Literally “Stalk Tea”.
-Consists of stems and stalks blended with Sencha or Gyokuro providing a clean taste and light fragrance.
+Literally "Stalk Tea."
+It consists of stems and stalks blended with Sencha or Gyokuro providing a clean taste and light fragrance.

 Pesticides in Japanese Green Tea

-But with first flush teas that are picked in April or May, the first harvest of the year, it’s not common to use pesticides since the insects are not out.
+But with the first flush teas picked in April or May, the first harvest of the year, it's not common to use pesticides since the insects are not out.

-The biggest mistake people make when first brewing green tea is brewing too hot for too long.
-This can result in a bitter and disappointing tea, even with the best quality tea.
+When brewing green tea, people's biggest mistake is brewing too hot for too long.
+The result is a bitter and disappointing tea, even with the best quality tea.

 - Water Temperature: As a very general guide, most experts recommend relatively cool water 158-167°F (70-75°C), with 1 heaping teaspoon (4-6 g) per 7 – 8 ounces (225-250 ml) of filtered water.